julianschuler/keyboards/concavum/README.md

 Finally, you can add the FPC cables to connect the interface and matrix PCBs of each half and slide the interface PCBs into their dedicated holders.

-The keyboard can now be closed up by inserting the M3 nuts into their holders and screwing on the bottom plate.
+The keyboard can now be closed up by screwing on the bottom plate and attaching the rubber feet.

 ## Building the firmware
 ### Setting up QMK